In this issue:

 Vanessa told me that she didn’t like the feeling of no longer trusting herself or trusting life.
 She felt powerless and extremely stressed.
 We decided that the first priority was to make a plan to address her stress level.
 She was already implementing a program for her physical health and was also taking advantage of the crisis counseling that was available.

-Vanessa told me that intellectually she knew there was hope, yet emotionally, she didn’t feel it.
-I asked her, “What are the signs of hope?”
+Vanessa recognized that intellectually she knew there was hope, yet emotionally, she didn’t feel it.
+I asked her a spontaneous question, “What are the signs of hope?”
 We acknowledged our own connection as one sign that she was not alone.
 Did she see any other signs?
 “Yes,” Vanessa said, “people’s resilience.”
 She saw resilience in the faces of people who had lost so much and were still going on.
 At the end of our conversation, Vanessa made “noticing signs of hope” part of her coaching assignment.
 She also decided to start the OASIS in the Overwhelm 28 Day program.

 One Week Later